happy thanksgiving 🙂

 nobody would think it was cool if u served seal for thanksgiving dinner today. (wikipedia)

 at :30 couric calls the english immigrants who established themselves in plymouth settlers, a name that is often used to describe europeans who arrived to live permanently in america during colonial times. the action settle has many other applications.

 tom turkey, a famous float in the macy’s parade (everythingnyc)

-finally, couric mentions two other popular activities that were not part of the 1621 celebration, parades (a public celebration in the form of a march) and football (the american version, not soccer).
+finally, couric mentions two other popular thanksgiving activities that were not part of the 1621 celebration: parades (a public celebration in the form of a march) and football (the american version, not soccer).

-the baltimore ravens and pittsburgh steelers will play a football game on thanksgiving night this year. (espn)
+the baltimore ravens and pittsburgh steelers were scheduled to play a football game on thanksgiving night this year, but it was rescheduled due to covid issues. (espn)

 what else do u know about thanksgiving? do u celebrate a similar holiday where u live? share your answers under leave a reply